 - A trial of compression bandages or sleeves to reduce symptoms is recommended for post-thrombotic syndrome of the arm (chronic venous insufficiency that may cause pain, oedema, pigmentation, skin changes and venous ulcers).

-The use of anticoagulant prophylaxis in patients who are acutely ill and those who undergo central venous catheterisation may prevent upper extremity DVT.
-However, the efficacy of anticoagulant prophylaxis has not been clearly evaluated at present.
+The use of anticoagulant prophylaxis in patients who are acutely ill and those who undergo central venous catheterisation may prevent upper-extremity DVT.
+Many patients are also at risk of lower-limb thrombosis, which warrants anticoagulant prophylaxis in its own right.

 Associated with significant morbidity and mortality due to potential risks of pulmonary embolism, post-thrombotic syndrome and loss of vascular access.

-- Pulmonary embolism (PE) has been detected on radiological grounds in up to 20% of patients with upper limb DVT (incidence is highest in untreated/catheter cases).
+- Pulmonary embolism has been detected on radiological grounds in up to 20% of patients with upper-limb DVT (incidence is highest in untreated/catheter cases).

-- Phlegmasia caerulea dolens (PCD) may occur (rarely); there is arterial and venous compromise and a risk of gangrene.
+- Phlegmasia caerulea dolens (PCD) may occur (rarely); there is arterial and venous compromise with a risk of gangrene.

 - Compartment syndrome.